AntonioRistevski/gr-can-body12/README.md

-# CANOpener
+# CAN Node Example
 by Paul Hollinsky

-Now with a lot more power
+An example of a CAN Node for Grizzlies Racing.
+Not done yet.